-Planning for project assumptions, constraints, and dependencies
+Planning for project assumptions, risks, constraints, and dependencies

 What is scope management?
-As a project manager, planning for all possible assumptions, constraints, and dependencies is crucial to ensuring project delivery that is on time and on budget.
+As a project manager, planning for all possible assumptions, risks, constraints, and dependencies is crucial to ensuring project delivery that is on time and on budget.
 Of course, both planning and execution are made much simpler with reliable project management software like Wrike.

 Put Wrike to work on your next project and see the difference for yourself — sign up below to start your free two-week trial!